William Dewitt: Early life

 William Dewitt was born in Fredericksburgh, Virginia to Martin Dewitt and Ellen Douthel.
 William Dewitt was an educated man.
 In 1764, he married Mary Devonald and had ten children.
 Their first son John Dewitt was born in 1765.
 Three years later Paul Revere protested the Stamp Act.
 On October 4, 1768, the parish of Saint David in Craven County South Carolina was established.
 William Dewitt was a member of the assembly.
-He was 30 years old.
-The Boston Massacre took place on March 5, 1770.
-William was elected Church Officer of Saint David Parish on April 20, 1772.
-During colonial times matters were brought to public notice by the Grand Juries, both for Legislative action, and district regulation and control.
-They presented grievances to the Colonial Commons House of Assembly.
-William Dewitt was a member of the Grand Jury in the Cheraw region of South Carolina beginning 1772.
+William was elected Church Officer of Saint David Parish on April 20, 1772 and also served as a member of the Grand Jury in the Cheraw region of South Carolina.

-December 16, 1773, the Boston tea party occurred sending shockwaves throughout the colonies.
-In 1773, William Dewitt was elected Counsel member of Saint David's parish.
-He continued his work with the Grand Jury.

-One year later the First Continental Congress met from September 5 to October 26, 1774.
-Edward Rutledge and John Rutledge were some of the delegates from South Carolina.
 By April 15, 1775, William Dewitt and the members of the Grand Jury in the Cheraw region were unhappy with the British Crown, and rebellion was about to ensue.
 Dewitt was now 37 years old.
 The first battles began in Massachusetts.
 William Dewitt his father Martin Dewitt and both sons John and Charles took an active role in the American Revolution.

 American Revolution

-On, May 10, 1775, the Second Continental Congress was held.
-Representatives from 12 of the colonies met in Philadelphia including Edward Rutledge and John Rutledge from South Carolina.
-The provincial congress of South Carolina established the Parish Committee of Observation for Saint David's Parish on June 22, 1775.
-William Dewitt was on the committee.

-On March 26, 1776, due to the ongoing conflict and civil unrest William Dewitt was nominated Justice of the Peace.
-Four of the signers of the Declaration of Independence were from South Carolina including Edward Rutledge.
-Saint David's parish served as a hospital to wounded British soldiers and many dead soldiers were buried in its churchyard.
-The Parish also served as quarters for the South Carolina Militia.
-Over 200 battles were fought in South Carolina, and nearly one-third of the American Revolution was fought in South Carolina.